 - Assess, monitor and mitigate impacts of development on NWT forests, water, wildlife and wildlife habitat.

 - Negotiate and implement transboundary water agreements with neighbouring jurisdictions.

 - Support and promote community energy conservation and the use of alternative energy sources, such as biomass, solar, wind and geothermal.

-The GNWT collaborates with Aboriginal governments, communities, the public and partners to protect the NWT environment and ensure the wise and sustainable use of resources.
+The GNWT collaborates with Indigenous governments, communities, the public and partners to protect the NWT environment and ensure the wise and sustainable use of resources.

 Natural resource policies and programs are developed using the best available scientific, local and traditional knowledge, to makes sure management decisions are current and relevant to the NWT.

-The ENR Strategic Plan 2015-2020 outlines the goals and objectives for the next five years to help the GNWT acheive its vision and mission.
+The ENR Strategic Plan 2015-2020 outlines the goals and objectives to help the GNWT acheive its vision and mission.
 Departmental priorities as set out in the Strategic plan are complement to the GNWT Sustainability Development Policy and the Land Use and Sustainability Framework.
 They are also compatible with the ENR mandate.

 Conservation, Assessment and Monitoring